-Although IT budgets have been increasingly over the past few years, CIOs are expected to make that cash stretch further than ever before.
+Although IT budgets have been increasing over the past few years, CIOs are expected to make that cash stretch further than ever before.
 The biggest challenge lies in “keeping the lights on” and funding the strategic developments that will drive business transformation.

 Corporate data continues to grow at a phenomenal rate – as does the infrastructure required to host it all.
 Hardware investments, staffing and consultancy, software licensing and maintenance contracts all eat into the IT budget before spending can begin on strategic developments.
 Which means that the majority of the allocated annual cash is spent on maintaining position, rather than pushing the business forward.The reality is that no matter how much more money is allocated each year, the vast majority of IT spend will be on maintaining existing assets.
 As a result, the CIO needs to cut running costs wherever possible to increase the amount available for new projects.